GaRIEN/GaRIEN/README.md

 # 💫 About Me:
 🚀 Hello.
-I am Ángel Gabriel Huamán Cuchula, graduated from the Systems Engineering degree.
-Currently, I am immersed in learning modern technologies such as Angular and React, exploring the fascinating world of web development.
+I am Angel Gabriel Huaman Cuchula, graduated from the Systems Engineering degree.
+Currently, I am immersed in learning new programming languages ​​such as Angular and React, exploring the fascinating world of web development.
 Passionate about creating and solving technological challenges, I constantly seek to expand my skills and contribute to the development of innovative solutions.

 ## Connect with Me